Green Chile Cheeseburger

 The green chiles are made into a relish by adding red onion, cilantro, agave, salt & pepper.
 I decided to add a little agave because when I tasted the mix it was just missing a little something and the slight sweetness cuts through the mild spice of the chiles and really enhances the flavor.

-Grilling season will be here soon so don’t forget to make this burger when you fire up your grill because this burger would be so good with a char-grilled flavor.
+Grilling season will be here soon so don’t forget to make this Green Chile Cheeseburger when you fire up your grill because this burger would be so good with a char-grilled flavor.

 - Ground black pepper